ByteWelder/TactilityDocs/docs/versions/main/board-development.md

 Keep in mind that other boards might have the same or similar hardware, so you can possibly copy parts of their implementations.
 (e.g. the display and/or touch driver)

-### CMake Filtering
+### CMake Board Mapping

-`CMakeLists.txt` and `Tactility/CMakeLists.txt` have filtering set up for individual boards or architectures.
-Make sure you update these so your board gets loaded.
+`Buildscripts/board.cmake` maps the board id to the board project name.
+Make sure you update it so your board gets loaded.

 ### Configure App project